-- (a) Design a fully HA virtualization environment, including storage, network, servers, and virtual machines.
+(a) Design a fully HA virtualization environment, including storage, network, servers, and virtual machines.
 Draw a connectivity diagram of the environment, making sure to eliminate all single points of failure.
+[10pts]

-[10pts] - (b) Research and identify the storage hardware needed (storage servers, disks).
+- (b) Research and identify the storage hardware needed (storage servers, disks).
 You may look at integrated vendors (e.g. Dell, HP, etc.) or component resellers (e.g. NewEgg, Amazon, CDW, etc.).
 Develop a Bill of Materials (BoM) for the environment.
-This is a spreadsheet showing each item to purchase, including the item name/model, quantity needed, unit price, total price (quantity\unit price), a link to the seller's page for the item.
+This is a spreadsheet showing each item to purchase, including the item name/model, quantity needed, unit price, total price (quantityunit price), a link to the seller's page for the item.
 In your BoM, you should account for the storage gear you identified as well as the network switches and servers noted in the assumptions above.
 The bottom line of the BoM should show a grand total of cost.
-[10pts]

-- (c) Determine the total amount of rack space you need in Rack Units (RU).
+[10pts] - (c) Determine the total amount of rack space you need in Rack Units (RU).
 Research a colocation provider and determine the monthly or yearly cost to rent that much rack space.
-Ignore providers that ask you to request a quote and find one that posts prices online.
+If you need to estimate power, use 500W or 2A per server or and 100W or 0.4A per switch.
+If you need to estimate bandwidth, use 1TB per month.
+Ignore providers that ask you to request a quote and find one that posts prices or a calculator tool online.
 [5pts] - (d) For the first year of the business, compute the total CAPEX for purchases and OPEX for rack space rental.
 [5pts]